whalekeykeeper/Recurrent-RSA-NPNLG/README.md

 For our project, we would suggest downloading the `version 1.0` of dataset.
 It is also what we used for evaluation.

 ##  Training
 To train character-level models, use `train.py`.
 Demonstration code were included in this script.

+You can choose to train with either MSCOCO or the VG dataset.

+##

 ## Evaluating
 To run the evaluation, simply run `ev.py`.